LG's camera module promises 4x-9x optical zoom with no bump, Qualcomm collaboration

-(Pocket-lint) - LG Innotek has announced the Optical Telephoto Zoom Camera, which is getting its first reveal at CES 2023.
+LG Innotek has announced the Optical Telephoto Zoom Camera, which is getting its first reveal at CES 2023.

 The new model claims to offer optical zoom for smartphones through a range of focal lengths, from 4x-9x zoom.
 This is offered, according to LG Innotek, in a module that won't result in a big bump on the back of your phone.